 - Any single source folders larger then 20 GB should be broken down into smaller folders.

-- When migrating to Exchange Online (Office 365), ensure that all of your Public Folders are within the stated limits for public folders.
+- When migrating to Exchange Online (Microsoft 365), ensure that all of your Public Folders are within the stated limits for public folders.

 - Purge old or unused data.
 This will save on your migration costs, and also save some space in the target environment.

-There is no need to create the folders before performing a Public Folder migration.
+There is no need to create the folders before performing a Public Folder migration, unless migrating more than 20 GB of data to Exchange Online, in which case, BitTitan support will need to provide scripts to create the IPF.Note folders and additional public folder mailboxes before migrating.
 MigrationWiz will create all folders from the root to the folder being migrated.
 However, only the folder being migrated will have proper permissions set and will be mail-enabled (if appropriate).